Smukanec/Jarvik_W/README.md

 The token is shown in the web interface and can be copied with a button after logging in.

+A mobile-friendly version is available at `/mobile`.
+Open this URL on your phone or tablet for a simplified interface.

 ## Running Tests

 Unit tests live in the `tests/` directory.
 Install the development